techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 Making use of [Travis CI](https://travis-ci.org/) requires a GitHub account.
 As you already created your account previously, you don't need to create another.
 So, head over to [Travis CI to sign up](https://travis-ci.org/).

 Once your account is created, you should see [your profile page](https://travis-ci.org/profile/).
 This page contains the list of your GitHub repositories (you might need to click on the *Sync account* button).
-All you need to do is to toggle your specific repository to on.
+All you need to do is to turn on your specific repository.

 ![Turning Travis CI integration with GitHub on](https://cdn.auth0.com/blog/symfony-blog-engine-part-3/travis-ci-integration.png)